 Rothco worked with sound engineers to pull 116,777 sound units from JFK’s moments to recreate the final speech.
 20” edits ran in LBC, Classic and Jazz FM.
 Using DAX radio, we targeted individuals based on their interests in politics, history and current affairs.
 We converted the audio into video and used the Unruly network to distribute it.
 To counter the challenges within search, a paid media search campaign ran alongside.
 Finally, a Times journalist was interviewed on LBC Breakfast with Nick Ferrari.

 The campaign had a global reach of 1 billion, reaching 9 million in the UK alone.
-The campaign won the Creative Data Grand Prix at Cannes 2018.

 We Choose Hybrid - Toyota